required to give?

 § 221.(a) Whoever, being over eighteen years of age, refuses or willfully neglects ... to answer, or to the best of his knowledge, any of the questions on any schedule submitted to him in connection with any census or survey provided for by subchapters I, II, IV, and V of chapter 5 of this title, applying to himself or to the family to which he belongs or is related ... shall be fined not more than $5000.

-The fine, previously set at $100 for the 2000 Census, has been raised significantly for 2010 in an apparent attempt to frighten and coerce the public into compliance.
+The fine, previously set at $100 for the 2000 Census, was raised significantly for 2010 in an apparent attempt to frighten and coerce the public into compliance.

 However, applying the rule of statutory construction, if this statute is to be construed in a way to render it constitutional, then “any of the questions” that § 221 (a) refers to are only those that are necessary to enumerate you.
 You may only be lawfully fined if you refuse to disclose the number of persons residing in your household.
 This specifically does not include “a wide variety of information.”
 This is the law.
 The Bill of Rights, Amendment X, Reserved Power to States reads: